chok-chok/episode-api/SETUP.md

 ```
 ---

-# Before commiting a new change:
+# Before committing a new change:
 Please follow these two steps before commiting any new changes.

 ## 1. Format the code
 - This project uses [Black](https://black.readthedocs.io) for code formatting.
-- Before commiting the any change, run ` black ./`
+- Before committing any change, run ` black ./`

 ## 2. Run tests
 - This project uses [pytest](https://docs.pytest.org/en/7.1.x/) for unit tests & integration test.
 - Run `pytest` (this will run all tests in the project)
-- Tests for database access module depends on the testdb setup
+  - Tests for the DB-access module depend on the testdb setup
-- Therefore, please ensure `postgres` is installed & running locally before running tests
+  - Therefore, please ensure `Postgres` is installed & running locally before running tests